 What is a good dividend payout ratio?

-Several investor gurus recommend a dividend payout ratio under 60%, stating that if a company surpasses such payout ratio, it may face future problems to hold the level of dividends.
+Under 60%.
+Several investor gurus recommend a dividend payout ratio under 60%, stating that if a company surpasses such a payout ratio, it may face future problems in holding the level of dividends.

 Besides the payout ratio and dividend criteria, we look for a company with an average return on equity (ROE) higher than 12% over the last 5 years.
 The ROE ratio indicates how profitable the company is relative to the equity of the stockholders.
-Only a profitable company will be able to sustain growing dividends for a long term of time.
+Only a profitable company will be able to sustain growing dividends for the long term.

 Our incredible dividend payout ratio calculator includes specific messages that appear accordingly to the value you get for the payout ratio.
 For example, suppose you get a low dividend payout ratio.
-In that case, it will recommend you to check the free cash flow and find out whether the company is investing the profits into expanding the company or not.
-Go there and play with several values for discovering them.
+In that case, it will recommend you check the free cash flow calculator and find out whether the company is investing profits into expanding the company.
+Go there and play with several values to discover them.

 Payout ratio real example: Pfizer

-In this example, we will consider the 2019 financial report to find out the dividend payout ratio.
+In this example, we will consider thefinancial report to find out the dividend payout ratio.
 As mentioned above, we will need the cash flow statement, the income statement, and of course, our fantastic dividend payout ratio calculator.
 Then, we have:

 We notice that during 2019, Pfizer had a dividend payout ratio under 60%.
 But what about the other years?

-In conclusion, to keep an eye on how much dividends a company pays, and not only in the dividend yield, can provide extra safeness of constant income.
-If you are interested in other financial tools besides this handy dividend payout ratio calculator, we recommend you checking our complete set of investing calculators.
+In conclusion, keeping an eye on how much dividends a company pays, and not only on the dividend yield, can provide extra safety of constant income.
+If you are interested in other financial tools besides this handy dividend payout ratio calculator, we recommend you check our complete set of investing calculators.